View on GitHub

 Architecture

-This tool is a modularized Python application adhering to the Single Responsibility Principle (SRP).
+This tool is a modularized Python application following the Single Responsibility Principle (SRP).

 Directory Structure